jzitnik-dev/mounter/README.md

 - `lsblk` For --all command
 - `jq` Used in --all command for parsing output from lsblk
 - `pkexec` If you use sudo with dmenu enabled
-- `zenity` For asking for mount point password with dmenu enabled

 # Installation